CONSTITUTION

 1. be enrolled at UVic as an international student;

-2. be the liaison between international students with a disability and the Council; and
+2. be the liaison between international students with a disability at UVic and the Council; and

 3. represent and promote the interests of international students with a disability.